 Conventional Loans are classified as conforming or non-conforming.
 Conforming simply means that the loan meets Fannie Mae and Freddie Mac’s established underwriting guidelines.
 If a mortgage loan does not fall within these guidelines, it is considered a non-conforming loan.

 The main factor that determines whether a loan is conforming eligible is the loan amount.
 The maximum conforming loan amount is $453,100 in most states.
 Mortgages with loan amounts above this limit are considered Jumbo mortgages.
 Jumbo loans are still offered through Fannie Mae and Freddie Mac, but they are treated with different underwriting guidelines than conventional mortgages.
 Higher interest rates are common for non-conforming Jumbo loans because they carry higher risks.

 Fixed or adjustable-rate mortgage (ARM) structures are available for Conventional loans.
 Fixed rate mortgages maintain the same rate and payment, subject to temporary mortgage insurance if applicable, throughout the life of the loan.
-The most common fixed-rate mortgages carry a 30 or 15 year repayment term.
+The most common fixed-rate mortgages typically carry 15- or 30- year repayment terms.
 An ARM maintains the starting interest rate for a portion of the repayment term and then adjusts based on interest rate market conditions subject to the option selected.

 Conventional mortgages require a minimum 5% down payment in most cases, whereas government loan types require a minimum 3.5% down payment or less.
 You will also be required to include monthly PMI in your payment if you put less than 20% down on your loan.
 PMI stands for Private Mortgage Insurance and in short, PMI protects your lender against a complete loss of money if you default on your mortgage payments.